 Tags: Leadership Communication

-Inspire Employees and Move the Organization Forward
+People Move the Business Forward

 It’s incredibly hard to be leading a company today.
 Amid all the economic upheaval from the COVID-19 pandemic, even the strongest among us are feeling powerless and anxious about the future.
 We are full of big questions.
 Will the business survive?
 If we weather this storm, what will the new normal be?
 How do I keep my employees safe today, much less engaged and focused?
 How about my own family and my own health?

 While that sense of uncertainty is normal, it doesn’t have to rule the day.
 There are concrete actions all leaders can take to make this time a defining moment for their business, one that helps bring employees together in the best possible ways.
 Many companies have already begun to accomplish this.
 That’s inspiring to see.
 I’m also convinced that armed with some key strategies, all leaders can have a similar impact.Read More

 Just because you’re a leader doesn’t mean you’re immune from the same range of emotions and feelings your teams are going through right now.

 Each of us has what’s often referred to as a human dashboard called a mood elevator.
 It’s our own self-awareness of how we’re doing emotionally.Read More

 There are very few things in this world that are neutral.
 Consider a gift that with special wrapping paper or bows – it says something about the thought, the meaning and the care in that present.
 It communicates something different than a brown paper grocery bag stapled shut.